aheil/cse-theme/README.md

 ## Adding practicals

 Practicals (assignments, exercises, old exams, etc.) are added to the `_practicals` folder.
 The front matter is the same as for the lectures.

+## I don't like these folder names

+No worries, you can always change the folder names in `_config.yml`.

 # Layout